-N. T. Wright, Newbigin, and Bauckham all make this point, albeit in different ways.
+N.T.
+Wright, Lesslie Newbigin, and Richard Bauckham all make this point, albeit in different ways.
 Wright speaks of subversion: it is necessary to hold fast to the Bible as a grand story to subvert rival stories and visions of the world.
-I quoted Wright above to this effect: an essential part of our theological and missional task today is to "tell this story as clearly as possible, and to allow it to subvert other ways of telling the story of the world."31 In another article he illustrates what this means by showing how the biblical story subverts various competing narratives or views of the world in our day: paganism and neopaganism. philosophical idealism, the nonstoried world of postmodernity, all pagan and neopagan political power structures, and all rival eschatologies.32 So the only way to avoid being swept into another story is by challenging and subverting those rival stories by the biblical narrative.
+I quoted Wright above to this effect: An essential part of our theological and missional task today is to 'tell this story as clearly as possible, and to allow it to subvert other ways of telling the story of the world . . .
+'34 In another article he illustrates what that means by showing how the biblical story subverts various competing narratives or views of the world in our day: paganism and neo-paganism, philosophical idealism, the non-storied world of postmodernity, all pagan and neo-pagan political power-structures, and all rival eschatologies.
+35 So the only way to avoid being swept into another story is by challenging and subverting those rival stories by the biblical narrative.